Which is Best? Epoxy, Polyurea, or Polyurethane Floor Coatings?

 Epoxy, polyurea, and polyurethane are great for protecting your floor.
 They are light reflective, easy to clean, and long lasting.
 They also have their own advantages depending on the application.
 So which one should you use and what is the difference?

 Epoxy is a thermosetting polymer which is available in three different formulations as floor coating and sealer; water based, solvent based, and 100% solids.
-These formulations allow for varying degrees of thickness from 3 mils to over 20 mils for a single coating for a garage floor.
+These formulations allow for varying degrees of thickness from 3 mils to over 20 mils for a single coating for a concrete surface.
 They also allow for ease of application, special bonding characteristics, and VOC considerations.
 Epoxy bonds extremely well to properly prepared concrete and can sometimes be used as a resurfacing agent for old or worn concrete that needs a new surface.

 The best epoxy formulations are 95-100% solids and provide for an extremely hard, thick, and impact resistant surface.
 This self-leveling thickness contributes to filling in the small hairline cracks and imperfections of the floor as well as providing protection.
 It also works well against hot tire pick up, scratching, and wear from abrasion.
 Epoxy will eventually show some yellowing or “ambering” as the industry calls it when exposed to sunlight for any length of time.
 A UV inhibitor can be added to slow the ambering process.